Published

 - Need IPX5 splash protection (not full submersion)

-- Value the LED ring as ambient lighting + audio in one device
+- Like the LED ring as ambient lighting + audio in one device

 - Buy gifts and want one that consistently surprises the recipient